tdongsi/tdongsi.github.io/source/_posts/2015-11-20-wordcount-sample-in-cloudera-quickstart-vm.markdown

 ### Running the WordCount example

-Next, we want to run some MapReduce examples such as WordCount.
+Next, we want to run some MapReduce example, such as WordCount.
+The WordCount example is commonly used to illustrate how MapReduce works.
+The example returns a list of all the words that appear in a text file and the count of how many times each word appears.
+The output should show each word found and its count, line by line.

 We need to locate the example programs on the sandbox VM.

-On Cloudera VM, they are packaged in this jar file "hadoop-mapreduce-examples.jar".
+On Cloudera Quickstart VM, they are packaged in this jar file "hadoop-mapreduce-examples.jar".
 Running that jar file without any argument will give you a list of available examples.

 ``` bash
 [cloudera@quickstart temp]$ ls -ltr /usr/lib/hadoop-mapreduce/